 💡 Plaky Pro Tip

-Asana’s user interface is simple, but Trello’s is simpler
+Asana’s interface is not too complex, but Trello’s is much simpler

 If Trello had intended to make task management easy, it certainly managed to do so.
-Its user interface is super easy to navigate — it took me no more than a couple of minutes to get the hang of it.
+Its user interface is super easy to navigate — it took me no time at all to get the hang of it.

-Asana’s interface is slightly more complex than Trello’s, but that’s understandable considering the more advanced features it offers.
+To compare, Asana’s interface is more complex than Trello’s, but that’s understandable considering the more advanced features it offers.

-Apart from intuitiveness, Trello’s other advantage is that you can unleash your creativity with the Trello board and personalize it as you like.
+Apart from its intuitive interface, Trello’s other advantage is that you can unleash your creativity and personalize your Trello boards.
 For instance, I especially enjoyed:

 - Adding colored labels to the board,